-- 3. High School: CHS students will not be able to purchase homecoming tickets, prom tickets, etc., if they owe on their lunch account.
+- 2. Negative Balance Report: Cafeteria personnel generate a negative balance letter under the appropriate administrator's name whenever a student's prepaid balance is overdrawn.
+Cafeteria personnel will send the letters directly to parents via email.
+If no email exists, then a letter will be sent home.
+After a student accumulates five unpaid meal charges, the Chief Officer of Equity and Inclusion Dr. Cameron Poole or designee will: - a.
+Meet with the student to assess to the extent possible whether the student or the student's family is experiencing hardships, barriers or other circumstances with which the counselor could assist. - b.
+Make repeated attempts to contact the parents/guardians to notify them of the lunch charges, discuss the situation and any other concerns the counselor may have after meeting with the student, and resolve the situation. - c.
+Encourage the parents/guardians to submit the free and reduced-price meals application and inquire about any assistance that might be needed to complete the application. - d.
+Provide other resources as applicable. - 3.
+High School: CHS students will not be able to purchase homecoming tickets, prom tickets, etc., if they owe on their lunch account.
 Furthermore, graduating seniors may not be able to participate in graduation ceremonies if they owe on their lunch account. - 4.
 Cafeteria personnel will monitor for any student receiving alternative meals for the second time.
 The Director of Food Services may contact the school administrator after five alternative meals have been served to jointly form a plan of action to resolve the issue.
 The Food Service office should be contacted if there is any chance the student may be eligible for free or reduced-price meals. - 5.
 If an insufficient funds check is presented, the amount will be deducted from the student's cafeteria account and could result in a negative balance.

-Questions or comments regarding food services may be directed to Stephanie Robbins, director of food services, at 314-854-6640.
+Questions or comments regarding dining services may be directed to Octavio Pino at 314-854-6640 or octaviopino@claytonschools.net.